Lyme Regis to Seaton Undercliff Walk

 After crossing the Axe Estuary the walk finishes on the front at Seaton.

-You can extend your walking in Seaton by heading north along the Seaton Tramway Walk through the Seaton Marshes to Colyford.
+You can extend your walking in Seaton by heading north along the Seaton Tramway Walk through the Seaton Marshes towards Colyford and Colyton.
 The marshes are just north of the town and include ditches and ponds that attract a large variety of wildfowl, waders and butterflies.

 If you continue west along the South West Coast Path you will soon come to the villages of Beer and Branscombe.
 Here you can try the wonderful Branscombe to Beer Walk which takes you past the stunning Hooken Cliffs, Jurassic Coast UNESCO World Heritage Site.